 It's not as if I was complaining; getting the cane was a small price to pay to get out of class.
 I wasn't much of a scholar.
 For me it was all about sports.
 The school might spew out a lot of PMs, but I wouldn't be one of them.

 Mrs Cope, the office administrator—who made every kid in the school aware of the fact that she hated her job—only rolled her eyes blatantly at me when I walked in before jerking her head to the row of chairs in front of the Headmaster's office.

 "The Cullen boy is here to see you again," she spoke dryly into the intercom before she resumed her typing; sighing impatiently to herself as if the thirty seconds of her time I'd taken up had set her back for the entire day.

-I only smirked to myself, reaching into my blazer and pulling out a stick of gum.
+I only smirked to myself, reached into my blazer and pulled out a stick of gum.

 That's when she walked in, sandwiched between her parents.
 I couldn't see much of her, apart from the long, dark hair that fell halfway down her back, and the navy and yellow blazer of our school.